 Issues:

-• future relies on ssh, and out of the box a dropped connection will kill your remote R processes.
-If you’re trying to use this setup to manage long-running jobs on the remote machine, relying on ssh will result in a lot of headaches due to dropped connections.
+relies on ssh, and out of the box a dropped connection will kill your remote R processes.
+If you’re trying to use this setup to manage long-running jobs on the remote machine, relying on ssh will result in a lot of headaches due to dropped connections.- Using something like

-• You have to install whatever libraries are needed for the remote computation on the remote boxes before you ship the code to them (that includes the future library but also rstan or mgcv or whatever)
+- You have to install whatever libraries are needed for the remote computation on the remote boxes before you ship the code to them (that includes the

 Conclusion